A Comprehensive Guide to VOCs in Drinking Water: What You Need to Know

 Volatile Organic Compounds (VOCs) can contaminate drinking water from various sources like industrial waste, agricultural runoff, and household products.
 Their presence can lead to health issues, including nausea and long-term risks like cancer.
 Detection requires specialized testing, and treatment methods include activated carbon filtration and aeration.
 Both consumers and water suppliers play vital roles in ensuring water safety.

-Volatile Organic Compounds, commonly referred to as VOCs, are a group of chemicals that have high vapor pressure and low water solubility.
-Many VOCs are human-made chemicals that are used and produced in the manufacturing of paints, pharmaceuticals, and refrigerants.
-Some common examples of VOCs that might be found in drinking water include benzene, dichlorobenzene, and trichloroethylene.
+Volatile Organic Compounds or VOCs are chemicals with high vapor pressure and low water mobility.
+A lot of VOCs are chemicals manufactured by humans and used and made in paints, drugs, and refrigerants.
+Examples of VOCs you can find in drinking water include benzene, dichlorobenzene and trichloroethylene.

 Sources of VOCs in Drinking Water

-Other potential sources of VOCs in drinking water can include gasoline spills or leaks from underground storage tanks, emissions from motor vehicles, and natural sources such as underground geologic formations.
+Other sources of VOCs in water can be gasoline spills or leaks from underground tanks, motor vehicle emissions, and natural sources, such as underground geology.

 What are the Health Effects of VOC Exposure?